clj-r2dbc.impl.connection.publisher

 Add delta to current demand with saturation at Long/MAX_VALUE.

-Used to accumulate backpressure demand counts without overflow.
+Used by buffer-pub to accumulate batch demand without overflow.

 Args: